 Read more about our diverse communities:

-As part of Dean Augustine Choi’s commitment to strengthening the culture of diversity and inclusion at Weill Cornell Medicine, the Office of Diversity and Inclusion hosted Diversity Week, the inaugural event that took place on April 23-27, 2018.
-Diversity Week’s launch event included a keynote address by Dr. Hannah Valantine, the Chief Officer for Scientific Workforce Diversity at the National Institutes of Health.
-An array of events took place throughout the week featuring Diversity Grand Round talks from experts in their fields, health disparity and mentoring in medicine symposiums, paneled events centered around work-life balance, women in science, and LGBT issues in medicine, among others.
-In addition, winners of the Dean's Diversity and Healthcare Disparities Research Awards, Pioneers in Diversity Awards, and the Laurie H. Glimcher Award for Excellence in Mentoring Women Faculty were honored during an evening celebration of diversity.
+As part of Dean Augustine Choi’s commitment to strengthening the culture of diversity and inclusion at Weill Cornell Medicine, the Office of Diversity and Inclusion hosts Diversity Week, an annual event that takes place in april of each year.
+Diversity Week includes a keynote address, an array of events from each department on campus such as Diversity Grand Round talks from experts in their fields, health disparity and mentoring in medicine symposiums, paneled events centered around work-life balance, women in science, and LGBT issues in medicine, among others.
+In addition, winners of the Dean's Diversity and Healthcare Disparities Research Awards, Pioneers in Diversity Awards, and the Laurie H. Glimcher Award for Excellence in Mentoring Women Faculty are honored during an evening celebration of diversity.
 For more information and a scheduled list of events click here!

 The Office of Student Diversity's lecture series includes speakers such as Dr. Ahna Skop, Professor of Genetics at The University of Wisconsin–Madison, Dr. Sherilynn Black, Associate Vice Provost for Faculty Advancement at Duke University School of Medicine, and Dr. Erich Jarvis, Professor at The Rockefeller University.

 High School and College Enrichment Programs

 Our pipeline and outreach programs are designed to prepare and inspire students to pursue careers in biomedical research.
 A complete list of programs can be found here: diversity.weill.cornell.edu/student-diversity/enrichment-programs.